 Ever heard of strategic partnerships or partners?
 If so, are you aware of how they might positively impact your allied health business?

-According to http://www.businessdictionary.com “a strategic partner is a party with which a long-term agreement is reached for sharing of physical and/or intellectual resources in the achievement of a defined common objective”.
+According to https://bizfluent.com/, “when two companies agree to work together and share physical and/or intellectual resources, they form a strategic partnership.
+Their relationship is usually formalised by a business contract.
+This type of agreement aims to help both parties accomplish their goals”.
 Gen Y entrepreneur and founder of The Entourage, Jack Delosa states “a strategic partnership is a win-win relationship between two complementary businesses”.
 Delosa believes that “strategic partnerships are the most effective and fastest ways for any start-up or early-stage business to win customers and accelerate growth on a shoestring budget.”
 Through finding these complementary businesses and leveraging their client base, you will potentially gain access to more targeted prospects.

 Step 1 Find a complementary business